danrahn/SpacesWars/README.md

 Change empire view such that moons are listed last, and the totals column is first.

-### FleetPoints

-May have to remove, as I've been told it breaks the game rules.
-By default, one can only see the number of ships a player has, not the value of their fleet.
-The value can be discovered easily enough though by subtracting the value of the other categories by their total score (total - buildings - defenses - research = fleet).
-This script scans and saves the values found in the stats page and creates a new "Fleet Points" category that a user can select and determine the value of a user's fleet.
-The user also gets a notification if not all the values are up to date.

 ### More

 These are smaller scripts that aren't configurable other than on/off.